sameh-io/epwalsh.github.io/index.md

 ## Software

 I am passionate about building quality open source software, especially software that makes machine learning more accessible and research more reproducible.
-These are some projects that I frequently contribute to and/or maintain.
+These are some of the more popular projects that I maintain or frequently contribute to.

 ### [**AllenNLP**](https://github.com/allenai/allennlp)
 <div><span class="dot python-dot"></span> An open-source NLP research library, built on PyTorch.</div>